AOMediaCodec/av1-spec/annex.a.levels.md

 while the operating point containing both the base and enhancement layer may be labelled as level 4.1.
 {:.alert .alert-info }

-**Note:** HighMbps values are not defined for levels below level 4.0. seq_tier equal to 1 can only be signaled for level 4.0 and above.
+**Note:** HighMbps and HighCR values are not defined for levels below level 4.0. seq_tier equal to 1 can only be signaled for level 4.0 and above.
 {:.alert .alert-info }

 The bitstream constraints depend on the variables in the table, and additional variables derived as follows: